What is air quality

 Greening Ontario’s steel sector:

-• Introduced a new regulation that sets strict emission limits for sulphur dioxide.
-This will significantly reduce emissions from petroleum facilities in Sarnia by approximately 90% by the end of 2028.
+- Introduced a new regulation that sets emission limits that will significantly reduce emissions of sulphur dioxide from petroleum facilities in Sarnia by the end of 2028.
+The regulation will also result in reduced sulphur dioxide emissions from other petroleum facilities in Mississauga and Nanticoke.

-• Initiated the Sarnia Area Environment Health Project to assess the risk of air pollution in the Sarnia area.
-The project is anticipated to be completed in spring or summer 2023.
+- Completed the Sarnia Area Environment Health Project (SAEHP) which assessed the risk of air pollution in the Sarnia area.

-• Implemented the enhanced emissions testing program for commercial trucks and buses to further reduce pollutants in our air.
-This program will be integrated with the Ministry of Transportation’s annual safety Motor Vehicle Inspection Station Program in 2022.
+- Implemented the enhanced emissions testing program for commercial trucks and buses to further reduce pollutants in our air.
+This program was integrated with the Ministry of Transportation’s annual safety Motor Vehicle Inspection Station program in 2022.

-• Enhanced our Air Quality Health Index (AQHI) and roadside air monitoring networks by deploying new technology to the downtown Hamilton AQHI air monitoring station to better understand industrial and traffic related air pollution.
+- Deployed new technology to the ministry’s downtown Hamilton AQHI air monitoring station to better understand industrial and traffic related air pollution.

-• Worked with the federal government, Michigan, and the United States Environmental Protection Agency to better understand ozone formation and transport in our shared airshed.
+- Worked with the federal government, the state of Michigan, and the United States Environmental Protection Agency to better understand ozone formation and transport in our shared airshed.

-• regional air quality has been steadily improving in Ontario for many common air pollutants over the past 10 years
+- Continued reporting on ambient and roadside air quality that confirms Ontario’s actions to reduce airborne pollutants are working and that regional air quality has been steadily improving in Ontario for many common air pollutants over the past 10 years.

 Air quality reports